-The Roundtable is co-chaired by: Owen Gingerich, Astronomy (Emeritus), Harvard University Robert Randolph, Chaplain to the Institute and Dean, MIT Roundtable Coordinator: David Thom, Associate Chaplain, MIT
+The Roundtable is co-chaired by: Owen Gingerich, Astronomy and History of Science (Emeritus), Harvard University Robert Randolph, Chaplain to the Institute and Dean, MIT Roundtable Coordinator: David Thom, Associate Chaplain, MIT

-To date, hundreds of Harvard, MIT, BU and Tufts professors have engaged in Roundtable faculty seminar dinner discussions, experiencing the potential to bring added depth to their lives as scholars and educators.
-Roundtable seminars are dedicated to fostering dialogue that explores the intersection of contemporary academic thought and Christian thought on issues related to science, art and religion.
-Roundtable invitations are not pre-sorted in alignment with any particular religious or non-religious religious perspective.
-Scholars from a variety of departments and a collection of university-related clergy are invited: the result has been that a diversity of academic and religious and non-religious views are represented.
+To date, hundreds of Harvard, MIT, BU and Tufts professors have engaged in Roundtable faculty-seminar dinner-discussions, experiencing the potential to bring added depth to their lives as scholars and educators.
+Roundtable seminars are dedicated to fostering dialogue that explores the intersection of contemporary academic thought and Christian thought on issues related to science and religion.
+Roundtable invitations are not pre-sorted in alignment with any particular religious or non-religious perspective.
+Scholars from a variety of departments and specially-selected clergy are invited: the result has been that a diversity of academic and religious and non-religious views are represented.